 My experience with stuttering is nothing compared to what others go through.
 First, because my stutter is subtle, almost imperceptible.
-Secondly, because I grew up with tons of privileges, with a supporting family that didn't made a big deal out of it.
+Secondly, because I grew up with tons of privileges, with a supporting family that didn't make a big deal out of it.
 I also had tons of support from friends, colleagues, and mentors.
-I always was (and I still am) the type of person that would raise his hand to talk, that'd stand up and use chalk.
+I always was (and I still am) the type of person that would raise his hand to talk in public settings, that'd stand up and go to the blackboard in class.
 I always say what I think.
 Stuttering didn't shut me up.

 Once, I had a rough week during my bachelor's (I was stuttering way more than usual).
 I mustered the courage to ask my thesis supervisor a question that had crossed my mind sometimes: if I have a stutter, should I still pursue a career in academia?, would I still be able to give lectures or supervise students?
 He comforted me by saying that, in our meetings, my stutter was never in the way of me getting my point across.
 And that's true: my stutter is much worse in daily situations (ordering a coffee, introducing myself, asking for something at the supermarket...), but my stutter is almost non-existent when giving presentations, when talking about math or my research, or when I give a lecture to a full auditorium.1